Shammyshammy/Shammyshammy/README.md

 - 👋 Hi, I’m @Shammyshammy
-- 👀 I’m interested in ... web development, that is HTML, CSS and JAVASCRIPT etc
+- 👀 I’m a FullStack Web Developer, that work with HTML, CSS, JAVASCRIPT, Vanilla PHP and Laravel
 - 🌱 I’m currently learning ...
-JAVASCRIPT
+CODEIGNITER
 - 💞️ I’m looking to collaborate on ...
 Anything web development haha
 - 📫 How to reach me ... my socials